This blog post is brought to you by Workpuls.

 How I approach social for my business and myself

 I’m going to wrap things up by just talking about a couple things that I’m doing.
 People, for some reason, like to know what tools I’m using or what platforms I’m using.
 I will say, for a marketing consulting business like mine today, we are focused primarily on Facebook and Instagram.
-We certainly participate in LinkedIn, but Facebook and Instagram are the ones that we spend more time because we feel like we can get the best type of engagement.
+We certainly participate in LinkedIn, but Facebook and Instagram are the ones that we spend more time on because we feel like we can get the best type of engagement.
 We have limited resources so we want to go deeper in a couple places.

 With the days of auto-publishing everything and going out and curating hundreds of posts, and making sure that you’re posting three times a day, Facebook has basically said, “We don’t want that.
 We don’t think that’s worth very much.
 If you do that we’re not going to show your content to very many people.”